-Only 4 days left on super early bird pricing for Disrupt Berlin 2019 – TechCrunch
+Only 4 days left on super early-bird pricing for Disrupt Berlin 2019 – TechCrunch

 Our countdown to the super early-bird deadline and serious savings continues unabated, people!
 The best pricing for passes to Disrupt Berlin 2019 ends in four days.
 When the clock strikes 11:59 p.m.
 (CEST) on 6 September, your chance to save up to €600 evaporates.
 Save your euros for another day and buy your pass right now.

-We expect more than 3,000 attendees from more than 50 countries including European Union members, Israel, Turkey, Russia, Egypt, India, China and South Korea, to name just a few.
+We expect more than 3,000 attendees from more than 50 countries, including European Union members, Israel, Turkey, Russia, Egypt, India, China and South Korea, to name just a few.
 If you’re a founder, there’s no better place to introduce your early-stage startup to the European and international startup scene.

 If you’re an investor, you’ll find hundreds of dynamic early-stage startups exhibiting a wide range of tech products, services and platforms — not to mention a ton of talent — in Startup Alley.
 Talk about networking on steroids — and a prime opportunity to add to your portfolio.